FIWARE/tutorials.Extended-Properties/README.md

 Content-Length: 0
 ```

-#### 3️⃣ Request:
+#### 2️⃣ Request:

 Each subsequent entity must have a unique `id` for the given `type`.
-Note that within a `languageMap`, the `@none` key-value pair indicates the default fallbakc value to be displayed  for unknown languages.
+Note that within a `languageMap`, the `@none` simplified pair indicates the default fallback value to be displayed for unknown languages.

 ```console
 curl -iX POST 'http://localhost:1026/ngsi-ld/v1/entities/' \